zio/zio/docs/datatypes/contextual/index.md

 }
 ```

-4. **Defining ZLayer** — Now, we create a companion object for `LoggingLive` data type and lift the service implementation into the `ZLayer`:
+4. **Defining ZLayer** — Now, we create a companion object for the `Logging` service interface and lift the service implementation into a `ZLayer`:

 ```scala mdoc:silent
 object Logging {